chimera-linux/turnstile/README.md

 The instance is supervised by the daemon and does not have access to any of the specific login environment (being shared between logins).

+The user instance is also set up with PAM.
+It does not perform any authentication (being started by a privileged daemon and as a part of the user's login) but it's still set up similarly to a reduced login session.
+That means it has its resource limits, umask and so on set up as if it was a login, and comes with a fresh set of environment variables.
+The shell profile is, however, not sourced (there is no shell being invoked).

 The login will not proceed until all user services have started or until a timeout has occured (configurable).
 This user instance will have an implicit `boot` service, which will wait for all services in the user's